🧠 | Forced retirement due to age is illegal under both California & federal law—with rare exceptions. |

 State and federal law prohibit age discrimination against employees, not business partners or co-owners.
 If the person is a partner in a professional practice or business, they may or may not be an employee.
 If the organization is large and the person has little authority or autonomy, they may be considered an employee under the ADEA.

 Age discrimination can severely affect your career, income, lifestyle, and well-being.
-If you feel you’re being forced to retire, have legal questions, or need representation, get help from an experienced employment discrimination lawyer at MJB Law Group.
+If you feel you’re a victim of forced retirement age discrimination, have legal questions, or need representation, get help from an experienced employment discrimination lawyer at MJB Law Group.
 Our Tustin employment discrimination attorneys can discuss your rights and options and guide you through filing, negotiating, and, if necessary, litigating a discrimination claim.

 Call us today at (949) 266-0880 or complete our confidential contact form for a FREE consultation and case evaluation.